93% of F&O traders lost big money! New SEBI report shocks investors

 Institutional vs retail traders

-While retail investors faced significant losses, institutional players, including proprietary traders and foreign portfolio investors (FPIs), managed to profit.
+While retail investors faced significant losses, institutional players, including proprietary traders and (FPIs), managed to profit.
 SEBI’s report highlighted that proprietary traders and FPIs generated ₹33,000 crore and ₹28,000 crore in gross trading profits, respectively, in FY24.
 A significant portion of these profits stemmed from algorithmic trading, where over 96% of proprietary profits and 97% of FPI profits were driven by sophisticated algorithms.

 This sharp contrast between institutional and retail performance underscores the risks retail investors face in competing with entities that leverage advanced technology and market insights.
 Many retail traders not only face higher transaction costs but also lack access to the data and tools that larger entities use to maintain an edge in the market.